-Accounts Receivable - Accounts receivable are shown net of an allowance for expected credit losses and doubtful accounts of \$0.2 million and \$0.2 million as of June 30, 2023 September 30, 2023 and December 31, 2022, respectively.
+Accounts Receivable - Accounts receivable are shown net of an allowance allowances for expected credit losses and doubtful accounts of \$0.2 million and \$0.2 million as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively.
 The Company evaluates the adequacy of its allowances by analyzing the aging of receivables, customer financial condition, historical collection experience, the value of any collateral and other economic and industry factors.
 Actual collections may differ from historical experience, and if economic, business or customer conditions deteriorate significantly, adjustments to these reserves may be required.
 When the Company becomes aware of factors that indicate a change in a specific customer's ability to meet its financial obligations, the Company records a specific reserve for credit losses.
-The Company had no significant accounts receivable concentration as of June 30, 2023 September 30, 2023 or December 31, 2022.
+The Company had no significant accounts receivable concentration as of September 30, 2023 or December 31, 2022.